-Fujitsu, IBM, Microsoft, Real-Time Innovations, Toshiba
+Fujitsu, Microsoft, Real-Time Innovations, Toshiba

 Manufacturing (Industrial Printing)